mogr20/flight-bookings/README.md

 # Acknowledgements
 I would like to thank; Mathew Isherwood, Aaron Ibbotson, Hannah Mooney, and David Coles, for their help and moral support through this project.

+Another thanks to our facilitator and mentor, Alexander Tastad, who helped bring our hopes us and encourage us all through our projects.

-A special thanks to my mentors; Kevin Loughrey, John Rearden, and Ruairidh MacArthur.
+A special thanks to my tutors; Kevin Loughrey, John Rearden, and Ruairidh MacArthur.
 They helped me throughout the project, especially when AI and Google could provide no suitable answers. :D